TheodoreAouad/IAxSpA-demo/README.md

 In the `{path/to/output}` folder, for each patient:
 - a folder `inputs` will be created where preprocessed inputs will be saved
 - a folder `outputs` will be created.
 Inside will be:
+    - a folder for each patient with:
         - a csv file `detectron2_outputs.csv` with information on the output of the Mask-RCNN for each slice, as well as for the whole patient.
         - a folder `images` to vizualise the outputs of the Mask-RCNN on the slices.
+    - a csv file `patient_results.csv` with the predicted diagnosis.